critical-path/macaddress-rb/README.md

 => true
 ```

-To determine whether the MAC address is a universally-administered address (UAA) or a locally-administered address (LAA), access its `uaa?` and `laa?` properties.
+To determine whether the MAC address is a universally-administered address (UAA) or a locally-administered address (LAA), call its `uaa?` and `laa?` methods.

 ```ruby
 irb(main)006:0> mac.uaa?